Filed under:

 Photo by Pexels on Pixabay

-But does that mean you—and I mean that “you” doesn't exist in that world?
+But does that mean you, and I mean that “you” doesn't exist in that world?
 Like, really?
 How can you imagine that?
 The body might not be the same as your present form.
-You might have different thoughts, different opinions, different histories, and different childhood, but how can there not be something that has the “I” that belongs to you at present?
+You might just have different thoughts, different opinions, different childhood, but how can there not be something that has the “I” that belongs to you at present?
 Think about it.
-“You” can't just not exist, ever, anywhere—maybe, even after your present form dies.
+“You” can't just not exist, ever, anywhere, maybe, even after your present form dies.
 You might just wake up somewhere, in a body that was in an autopilot mode but filled with memories and histories, and the knowledge of how it has come to this exact point and what it needs to do now.
-But still, it will be “you” on the inside, driving it.
+But still, it will be “you” on the inside.
 Just like how your consciousness comes back and takes over when you wake up from a deep sleep in the middle of the night, whether just to urinate, or to start your day.

 Subscribe to the newsletter?